-Mole crickets are strange-looking pests that can do some serious damage to your lawn.
-These subsurface, tenacious insects are equipped with clawed front legs perfect for digging through your lawn and tearing up your turfgrass and feeding on the roots.
-If you’re a homeowner in the southeastern U.S., you’re vulnerable to mole crickets.
-There’s an easy way to flush them out, but to get rid of them for good, you’ll most likely need the help of a professional pest control company.
+Mole crickets are strange-looking pests that can do serious damage to lawns in the Southeastern United States.
+These tenacious subsurface insects are equipped with clawed front legs perfect for digging through your lawn, tearing up your turfgrass, and feeding on the roots.
+Flushing your yard with soap and water is a simple way to detect an infestation, but you’ll likely need the help of a professional pest control company to get rid of them for good.

 Get A Quote From Exterminators Near You